Where does smog get its colour from?

 Sulphurous smog results from a high concentration of sulphur oxides (SOx) in the atmosphere from fossil fuels high in sulphur, such as coal.
 It is exacerbated by dampness and particulate matter (PM).

-Winter smog occurs specifically during the season due to what’s called temperature inversion.
+A meteorological phenomenon called temperature inversion can cause smog, especially in urban areas and in the wintertime due to the absence of wind.
 Normally, air temperature drops at higher altitudes.
-In the winter, however, the atmospheric layer closest to the ground can be cooler than the air above it.
-High atmospheric pressure caused by the presence of cold air allows solar radiation to reach and thus warm up the earth.
+In the winter or at night, however, the atmospheric layer closest to the ground can be cooler than the air above it.
+During longer periods of high atmospheric pressure in the winter, the solar radiation heats up the air masses near the ground.
 This accumulated heat is lost at night due to lack of cloud cover, causing it to rise and subsequently trap the now-cool air at the ground.
-As a result, pollutants such as carbon monoxide (CO), nitrogen oxides (NOx), particulate matter (PM), and volatile organic compounds (VOCs) are now trapped at ground level until the temperature changes.
+As a result, pollutants such as carbon monoxide (CO), nitrogen oxides (NOx), particulate matter (PM), and volatile organic compounds (VOCs) are now stuck at the ground level until the temperature changes.

 Where does smog get its colour from?

 The reddish-brown haze that so many people associate with poor air quality in their cities comes from the nitrogen oxides (NOx) in photochemical smog.
 Black smog comes from soot and smoke, which are composed of black carbon (BC) and particulate matter (PM).
-If the haze above your city appears to be blue, that is because it’s primarily composed of ground-level ozone (O3), a pale blue gas that is a precursor of smog and a product of the so-called nitrogen cycle, in which nitrogen dioxide (NO2) is converted into ozone under the influence of sunlight.
+If the haze above your city appears to be blue, it could be primarily composed of ground-level ozone (O3), a pale blue gas that is a precursor of smog and a product of the so-called nitrogen cycle, in which nitrogen dioxide (NO2) is converted into ozone under the influence of sunlight.

 Smog also creates red sunsets.
 Typically, the colours of the sky result from sunlight deflecting off nitrogen and oxygen molecules in the air, a phenomenon known as Rayleigh scattering.
 Because the wavelengths of light aren’t scattered equally, the colours that one sees during the day (blue) versus at sunset (orange) are determined by the distance light has to travel, which affects how much of it is being deflected.
 Colours with shorter wavelengths are scattered the most, starting with violet, then blue, then green, and so on and so forth.